QML tutorial collection

 - ListView: aligns the items on a horizontal or vertical path

-- GridView: fills a grid with the items (either the number rows or the number of colums should be specified)
+- GridView: fills a grid with the items (either the number rows or the number of columns should be specified)

 - PathView: aligns the items along an arbitrary path